xod442/stackstorm-tutorial/doc/05_workflows.md

 We're going to be using Mistral for this example.

 In our workflow we want to call `tutorial.nasa_apod` to retrieve our image URL.
-Next we'll publish this as a message to RabbitMQ using the `twitter.update_status` action.
+Next we'll publish this as a message to RabbitMQ using the `rabbitmq.publiish_message` action.

 **Note** The name of the workflow within the workflow file, **MUST** be the same as the name of the StackStorm `pack.action`: